 The Occupational Health and Safety Act 85 of 1993 requires every employer to provide a workplace that is safe and without risk to the health of employees with further guidance provided on how this can be achieved.
 Most of the fundamentals of the risk assessment process are ingrained in the Act to assist the employer in achieving his duties towards the health and safety of employees and others who might be affected;

 Hazard identification – is the essential first step of the process and is an evaluation of the working environment to identify any task, equipment, workplace condition etc. with the potential to cause harm.
 Hazards can be classified into 8 groups to further assist in identifying all of the associated hazards such as; Physical, Mechanical, Electrical, Ergonomic, Biological, Chemical, Behavioral and Psychological hazards.

-Risks to health and safety of employees is inevitable in the fast paced and constantly evolving workplace of the 21st century, however, utilizing the guidance of the OHS Act and regulations and applying the fundamentals of the risk assessment process within your organisation can save lives.
+Risks to health and safety of employees are inevitable in the fast-paced and constantly evolving workplace of the 21st century, however, utilizing the guidance of the OHS Act and regulations and applying the fundamentals of the risk assessment process within your organisation can save lives.
 Start the process today and reap the benefits of creating a safe and legally compliant workplace.

 For more information on the above topic, please contact the LabourNet Helpdesk at

 Not yet a LabourNet client, but would like to know more about our service and products?